How to Prepare

 pdfClick to download this article as a PDF

 Airfare to France is Your Responsibility.
-Remnant Tours Does Provide Transportation to/from CDG Airport on May 16th and May 27th for Tour Travelers Only
+Remnant Tours Does Provide Transportation to/from the Airport on June 5th and June 16th for Tour Travelers Only

 (IMPORTANT: If you will have one or more layovers, we highly recommend you arrange your airfare with a time buffer of 3 hours between flights to accomodate delays, security, and customs lines.)